 So, Are You “Sweating Out” Cannabis?

-Physical exercise actually increases the amount of cannabinoids in the bloodstream due the heightened rate of fat metabolism that occurs while working out.
+Physical exercise actually increases the amount of cannabinoids in the bloodstream due to the heightened rate of fat metabolism that occurs while working out.

 Studies have also observed this effect following food deprivation and the injection of certain “fat burning” hormones.
-So instead of pedaling your heart out on that spin bike for hours on end, read below to learn more about how cannabis is stored and released and why exercise may not be the amazing detox method we think it is.
+So instead of pedaling your heart out on that spin bike for hours on end, read below to learn more about how cannabis is stored and released and why exercise may not be the amazing weed detox method we think it is.

 Exercise promotes fat metabolism, causing cannabinoids to be released from lipid depots at a faster rate.
 And, the most effective strategy for lowering cannabinoid levels appears to be simple abstinence.
-Yet, the answer is no, you are not sweating out cannabis per say.
+Yet, the answer is no, you are not sweating out cannabis per se.

 Following the initial absorption, cannabinoids exert their influence on the body’s endocannabinoid system, resulting in the effects commonly associated with cannabis consumption.
 Cannabinoids are extremely lipophilic, meaning that these compounds tend to combine with or dissolve in lipids and other fats.
 As a result, cannabinoids are taken up and stored in areas of the body with higher fat concentrations such as the lungs, heart, liver, and brain.
 The more fat a person has available, the easier it is for the body to absorb the cannabis compounds.